Accelerated Emergency Program

 All the live Webinars will be recorded and be made available on the learning platform within five days of completion.
 You will be able to access and view these at any time during your 12-month subscription.
 You also have access to a library of past specialist webinars.

-All the program modules – including pre and post module assessments, viewing of the platform materials and reading of content notes, are a requirement for eligibility to sit the ISVPS examination for the Foundation Certificate.
+All the program modules – including pre and post module assessments, viewing of the platform materials and reading of content notes, are a requirement for eligibility to sit the ISVPS examination for the Certificate.
 Attendance and viewing of the Global Webinar sessions are not a requirement.

 ISVPS examination fees are included in your program fees.